 Location, or local marketing, is valuable for any business:

-In other words, location-based marketing is valuable for all businesses.
+In other words, location-based marketing is valuable for all businesses wanting to know how to improve social media and digital marketing strategy.

 Location-based marketing involves optimising your website and your marketing campaigns to help drive and convert traffic from localised regions.